ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/4-reaction/1-case-studies.md

 Outside of election times, platforms ought to cooperate, as well as build and implement open measures to fight disinformation.
 The French Superior Council of the Audiovisual (CSA) has been given the authority to hinder or interrupt the broadcasting of foreign state-owned (or state-influenced) TV-services in cases where fundamental national interests are at stake.

+#### Jurisprudence

+On May 10, 2019 two French politicians (a European deputy and a senator) have asked for the **takedown of a Tweet** from the Minister of Interior claiming that a hospital in Paris was attacked during a demonstration on May 1 by a group Yellow Vests.
+However, it has been proven that these people were seeking refuge and had no intent to harm the hospital whatsoever.

+Based on the 2018 law against information manipulation, they went to court on May 16 but  the **decision to clear both the Minister and Twitter** was given on May 17.

+It was judged that said law was to restrictive to comprehend the case within its scope, as **not [all criteria](https://www.legifrance.gouv.fr/affichCodeArticle.do?cidTexte=LEGITEXT000006070239&idArticle=LEGIARTI000037850595&dateTexte=&categorieLien=cid) were met**.

+The content should be:
+- **false or misleading allegations or attributions** - however the content of the Tweet relied on actual events (an intrusion in the hospital) and deemed only an exaggeration;
+- of a nature **able to alter the sincerity of the next election** - but the strong negative reactions to the Tweet were said to be enough to allow citizens to build their own enlightend opinion without being influenced.
+Its dissemination should be:
+- **deliberate, artificial or automated** - but no third party was paid to so accentuate the dissemination ;
+- **massive** ;
+- **public through an online communication service**.

+Also, Twitter France was acquitted as it claimed that it only monetized the information network of Twitter International, who thus was actually responsible for data use and processing.

+Moreover, the two initiators were ordered to bear the costs of the proceedings.

 ### The EU Code of Practice on Disinformation